-Shares which abstain from voting on a particular matter and shares held in "street name" by brokers or nominees who indicate on their proxies that they do not have discretionary authority to vote such shares as to a particular matter ("broker non-votes") will not be counted as votes in favor of such matter and will also not be counted as votes cast or shares voting on such matter, except for the proposals to amend the Articles of Incorporation.
-Accordingly, neither abstentions nor broker non-votes will have any effect upon the outcome of voting with respect to the election of directors (Proposal No. 3), which requires a plurality of the votes cast, the adoption of the 2010 Equity Incentive Plan, as amended (Proposal No. 4) or the ratification of the appointment of Wolf & Company, P.C. as InVivo's independent registered public accounting firm (Proposal No. 5), which each require an affirmative vote of a majority of the shares of Common Stock present or represented by proxy and voting on the matter.
-Because Nevada law requires the affirmative vote of a majority of the voting power of InVivo to amend the Articles of Incorporation, abstentions and broker non-votes will have the same effect as a vote "against" the proposal to create a classified Board of Directors (Proposal No. 1) and the proposal to increase the number of authorized shares of our Common Stock to 200,000,000 (Proposal No. 2).
+Shares which abstain from voting on a particular matter and shares held in "street name" by brokers or nominees who indicate on their proxies that they do not have discretionary authority to vote such shares as to a particular matter ("broker non-votes") will not be counted as votes in favor of such matter and will also not be counted as votes cast or shares voting on such matter.
+Accordingly, neither abstentions nor broker non-votes will have any effect upon the outcome of voting with respect to any of the proposals to be presented at the Annual Meeting.